havan/camino-bot-paymaster/README.md

 ### Summary

 `BotPayMaster` is a smart contract designed for managing and validating transactions between approved bots and their recipients.
 It incorporates cryptographic verification, access control, and transaction history to ensure security and integrity in bot-initiated transactions.
-The contract enables partners to oversee bot funds, approve bot transactions, and ensure only valid transactions are processed, thereby fostering trust and reliability in bot-mediated transactions on the Ethereum blockchain.
+The contract enables partners to oversee bot funds, approve bot transactions, and ensure only valid transactions are processed, thereby fostering trust and reliability in bot-mediated transactions on the Camino Network.

 [^1]: The smart contract can be improved to be able to spend other wallet's